-In this tutorial, a walkthrough of how to reconstruct a positive-real wavefunction via training a Restricted Boltzmann Machine (RBM), the neural network behind QuCumber, will be presented.
-The data used for training will be $\sigma^z$ measurements from a one-dimensional transverse-field Ising model (TFIM) with 10 sites at its critical point.
+This tutorial shows how to reconstruct a positive-real wavefunction via training a Restricted Boltzmann Machine (RBM), the neural network behind QuCumber.
+The data used for training are σ^z measurements from a one-dimensional transverse-field Ising model (TFIM) with 10 sites at its critical point.